 How to incorporate Hemp Seed Oil into your diet

 Since Hemp Seed Oil has a very light nutty flavor, you can add it to a host of dishes without it taking over the plate.
-I recommend Manitoba Harvest Cold-Pressed Hemp Seed Oil, which you can find HERE on Amazon.
+I recommend Manitoba Harvest Cold-Pressed Hemp Seed Oil.
 This oil is raw, vegan-friendly and contains no additives or preservatives and is cold pressed from non-genetically modified hemp seeds.
 It can easily be added to homemade dressings, sauces or dips, or poured over your salad for a nutrition-boost.
 Use it on veggies, pasta or even popcorn!
 Keep in mind, though, that this oil should not be used in recipes that call for the oil to be heated above 300 °F (150 °C), as it’s nutritional value breaks down when exposed to high heat.
 Store in your refrigerator to protect the omega-3 content, which can oxidize easily.